actor-framework/actor-framework/manual/MessagePassing.rst

 This is also true if the response is an error message.
 Hence, CAF allows to add an error handler as optional second parameter to ``then`` and ``await`` (this parameter is mandatory for ``receive``).
-If no such handler is defined, the default error handler (see :ref:`error-message`) is used as a fallback in scheduled actors.
+If no such handler is defined, the default error handler (see :ref:`error-message`) get called instead.

 As an example, we consider a simple divider that returns an error on a division by zero.
 This examples uses a custom error category (see :ref:`error`).

 .. literalinclude:: /examples/message_passing/divider.cpp
    :language: C++
-   :lines: 17-19,49-59
+   :start-after: --(rst-divider-begin)--
+   :end-before: --(rst-divider-end)--

 When sending requests to the divider, we use a custom error handlers to report errors to the user.

 .. literalinclude:: /examples/message_passing/divider.cpp
    :language: C++
-   :lines: 70-76
+   :start-after: --(rst-request-begin)--
+   :end-before: --(rst-request-end)--

 .. _delay-message: